designbyjr/php-redis-workflow-engine/README.md

    The CLI re-validates the environment, starts the Redis worker in a background thread, and runs the FastAPI dashboard (default `http://127.0.0.1:8000`).

+   See [Python orchestration command reference](#python-orchestration-command-reference) for the rest of the subcommands and flags that are available when you need more granular control (for example, running the worker without the dashboard while developing PHP code).

+### FastAPI dashboard overview

+The Python worker and dashboard share a `MetricsCollector` instance so real-time stats are exposed through a lightweight JSON API.
+Once `./scripts/run_stack.py` (or `python -m orchestrator.cli dashboard`) is running, visit:

+* `http://127.0.0.1:8000/metrics` – aggregated counts, latency samples, and worker health metadata suitable for Prometheus scraping.
+* `http://127.0.0.1:8000/actions/recent` – the 50 most recent workflow actions returned as JSON objects, including duration and retry metadata.
+* `http://127.0.0.1:8000/workflows/<workflow-id>` – chronological timeline for a single workflow identifier (returns `404` when no audit trail exists).

+The repository does **not** ship a compiled front-end (HTML/CSS/JS) for the dashboard; the FastAPI application is intentionally API-first so teams can embed the data into their own UI or observability stack.
+Contributors looking to add a modern web interface can mount static assets or a SPA framework under the same FastAPI app without changing the documented endpoints.

 4. **Install the PHP SDK**

    ```bash